A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Examples revisiting

 where we use the market parameters of our current paper (Section \ref{sec:model}) as notation.

-It is checked by tedious computation that $\pi^*_t$ is exactly the optimal portfolio given by (34) in \cite{LSW2017}.
-Compared to their portfolio (34), the portfolio \eqref{eq:LSW_strategy} is directly given by our formula without complicated derivation and has a four-term division with clear economic meaning.
-In the literature of continuous-time portfolio selection, the type of optimal investment problems involve long computation and complex expression in the portfolio; see the other articles in Table \ref{tab1}.
-In the following Section \ref{sec:econ}, we will see that our formula \eqref{eq:main} not only serves to ease computation, but also provides tractable convenience for financial analysis with such a delicate four-term division.
+It is checked by tedious computation that $\boldsymbol{\pi}^*_t$ in \eqref{eq:LSW_strategy} is exactly the same as the optimal portfolio given by (34) in \cite{LSW2017}, where they use a totally different expression.
+Compared to their portfolio (34), the portfolio \eqref{eq:LSW_strategy} is directly given by our formula without complicated derivation and has a four-term division with clear economic meanings.

 \end{examplec}